Is Student-Centered Learning Like Opening Pandora’s Box?

 This is a large part of why I believe digital tools for blended learning and formative assessment are becoming essential to effective teaching – without the aid of digital tools for gathering and organizing data, one teacher simply cannot learn about her student’s strengths and needs in enough detail to support individual learning pathways.

-Learning as Cultivation
+Student-Centered Learning as Cultivation

 Thinking about learning as a process of cultivating and guiding student engagement brings up the second most-common concern I have heard from educators who are thinking about increasing student autonomy: content coverage.
 It can be difficult, when you’re handed a list of “must-cover” topics, to think about stepping back and considering anything other than making sure you have lessons that target each topic in your curriculum.
 At the same time, though, this is the situation where it is essential that we do step back and ask the question: “Just because I’ve covered a topic, does that mean a student has understood it?”